Shenzhen: Prehistory to early republic era

 In response to the Wuchang Uprising in 1911, Xin'an residents rebelled against the local Qing administration and successfully overthrew them.
 In the same year the Chinese section of the Kowloon–Canton Railway (KCR) was opened to the public.
 The last stop on the Chinese side was Shenzhen railway station, helping the town's economy and opened Shenzhen up to the world.
-In 1913, the Republic of China administration renamed Xin'an County back to Bao'an County to prevent confusion from another county of the same name in Henan Province.
+In 1913, the Republic of China administration renamed Xin'an County back to Bao'an County to prevent confusion from another county of the same name in Henan.

 During the Canton–Hong Kong strike in 1925, the All-China Federation of Trade Unions set up a reception station for strike workers in Hong Kong in Shenzhen.
 Strike workers were also given pickets and armored vehicles by the strike committee to create a blockade around Hong Kong.
 In 1931 Chen Jitang and his family established several casinos in Shenzhen, the largest of which being Shumchun Casino.

 During World War II, the Japanese occupied Shenzhen and Nantou, forcing the Bao'an County government to relocate to the neighboring Dongguan County.
 In 1941, the Imperial Japanese Army tried to cross into Hong Kong through the Lo Wu Bridge in Shenzhen, though the bridge was blown up by British forces, which prevented the Japanese from entering Hong Kong that way.